telerik/kendo-ui-core/docs-aspnet-mvc/vs-integration/upgrade-api-analyzer.md

 ---
 title: Upgrade API Analyzer tool
 page_title: Upgrade API Analyzer tool | UI for ASP.NET MVC Visual Studio Integration
-description: "Learn how to analyze a Telerik UI for ASP.NET MVC application."
+description: "Learn how to analyze a Progress&reg; Telerik&reg; UI for ASP.NET MVC application."
 slug: upgrade_api_analyzer_visualstudio_aspnetmvc
 position: 8
 ---

 # Telerik Upgrade API Analyzer

 With every release of UI for ASP.NET MVC, we try to avoid introducing changes that affect the public API.
 However, sometimes such changes are needed for the product to evolve.
 We understand that this could cause issues when  you upgrade your app to the latest Telerik release.
 That is why we have the **Telerik Upgrade API Analyzer**; its purpose is to make your upgrade process easier by comparing both versions and determining the problematic areas.

 Aside from UI for ASP.NET MVC product, Telerik Upgrade API Analyzer could be used when upgrading your desktop application such as WPF or WinForms as well as your Silverlight application.

 **Telerik Upgrade API Analyzer** currently supports Telerik releases from  Q2 2013 SP1 (2013.2.918) until Q1 2017 (2017.1.118).
 Additional releases can be added upon request.

 ## Why Do You Need This Tool?

 In short, the __Telerik Upgrade API Analyzer__ tool will help you with the upgrade of the Telerik controls to a newer version.
 It thoroughly analyzes the code of your project and provides a list of the changes found between the currently used release and the release you’re planning to upgrade to.
 Such changes could include obsolete and removed methods and properties as well as modified methods and properties.
 Additionally, the tool points out the exact piece of code that is affected by a certain change and in cases that involve an obsolete method/property, the tool gives suggestions of how to modify that code.

 >importantAt this stage of development, Telerik Upgrade API Analyzer checks only the **C#** code of your application.

 ## Where Do You Get Telerik Upgrade API Analyzer?